rnaidu02/CarND-Vehicle-Detect-Tracking/Vehicle_detect_writeup.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Initially I was focusing on using `find_windows()` also for the bounding box identification along with `search_windows()` function.
+However I had doubts on the identified bounding boxes and there are many false positives in it.

+I have tried to combine the advanced lane detection and vehicle detection, and this resulted in many false positive bounding box identification as opposed to very little false positives when only the `project_video.mp4` is provided as input.

+Here are the things that can be done to improve the robustness of the pipeline.
+* Accuracy improvements: To improve the classifier accuracy, data augmentation can be done to get more training data.
+Experimenting with `linearSVC()` params can also improve the accuracy.
+On top of this, having more experimentation on the search window sizes, HOG channel selection, color space selection and find optimum params based on the least false positives.
+Also the logic to eliminate the false positives using the heat maps of past 6 frames of the current frame logic also can improved quite a bit.
+I used very basic logic to eliminate the boxes that are not relevant.

+* Performance of algorithm: Currently the pipeline takes long time to process the 50 sec video.
+May places the algorithms can be improved to reduce the time.
+Current pipeline is not implemented focusing on this.

+* Structural improvements for the code: Current python notebook code doesn't store the svm params in persistent form.
+Having the params stored in a pickle file will result in the cleanliness of the code and usability of the dependent functions.

+I would like to use the time in between now and the next term start to play with the Accuracy improvements so that I get better understanding of the CV features that can be used in autonomous driving use cases.